crossplane/crossplane/docs/concepts/terminology.md

 while composite resources are the private (platform team) facing part.

-A common convention is for a claim to be of the same type as its corresponding composite resource, but without the "Composite" prefix.
-So an "AcmeCoDB" would be a type of claim, and a "CompositeAcmeCoDB" would be the corresponding type of composite resource.
+A common convention is for a claim to be of the same type as its corresponding composite resource, but without the "X" prefix.
+So an "AcmeCoDB" would be a type of claim, and a "XAcmeCoDB" would be the corresponding type of composite resource.
 This allows claim consumers to be relatively ignorant of Crossplane and composition, and to instead simply think about managing “an AcmeCo DB” while the platform team worries about the implementation details.

 The term “Composite Resource Claim” refers to a class of types, so avoid using Pascal case - “Composite Resource Claim” not CompositeResourceClaim.
 Use Pascal